Fishing Piers In St Augustine Florida

 • Know the Tides: Understanding tidal patterns is crucial for successful pier fishing.
 Fish often move with the tides, congregating in areas where food is abundant.
 Consult a tide chart before heading to the pier to determine the best times to fish.

-• For example, an incoming tide can bring baitfish closer to the pier, attracting larger predatory fish.
+• Here's one way to look at it: an incoming tide can bring baitfish closer to the pier, attracting larger predatory fish.
 Conversely, an outgoing tide can flush baitfish out of estuaries and into the open ocean.

 • Choose the Right Bait: The type of bait you use can significantly impact your success.
 Live bait, such as shrimp, minnows, and worms, is often the most effective, as it closely resembles the natural food of many fish species.
 Artificial lures, such as jigs, spoons, and crankbaits, can also be effective, especially when targeting predatory fish.